Money in Angola

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 27 January meeting, the Monetary Policy Committee (MPC) of the National Bank of Angola (BNA) kept the key policy rate unchanged at 15.50%.
+At its 30 September meeting, the Monetary Policy Committee of the National Bank of Angola decided to leave all its monetary policy instruments untouched.